 Lean project management aims at maximizing business efficiency by the concept of incremental improvements across different stages of the project.
 This helps in achieving customer satisfaction more efficiently and reducing extra effort by the team to achieve the same results.

 Lean project management can sometimes be simply referred to as ‘Lean’.

-Lean project management is heavily focused towards customer satisfaction.
-In this regard, the concept of ‘values in Lean’ comes in, and is understood as, everything the customer is willing to pay for in order to achieve satisfaction.
+Lean project management is heavily focused on customer satisfaction.
+In this regard, the concept of ‘values in Lean’ comes in, and is understood as, “everything the customer is willing to pay for in order to achieve satisfaction”.

 Cost of Delay (CoD) represents the monetary or economic cost incurred by the firm when delays occur.
 Depending on the size of the firm, the Cost of Delay can fluctuate.
 Naturally, the bigger the firm, the higher the CoD.
 In this regard, it is important for business owners to be able to calculate and keep an eye on the CoD.

 In terms of product or software development, the Cost of Delay might be incurred if the product launch or the launch of any key feature is delayed.
 The amount of monetary loss due to this delay will be the CoD.

 The root cause of CoD is usually poor management and lack of process optimization.

 To better optimize the processes, the project managers need to:

 There are many steps and processes which are involved from the product inception, manufacturing and delivery to end customer.
 The complete visualization, analysis, and design of these processes are done in Value Stream Mapping or VSM.